 Element Risk Appetite Statement How we will measure this There is a Conduct Risk Management Framework that is being translated into a Conduct Risk MI dashboard.
 This will be used to measure the risk exposure of conduct issues across the business and highlight matters of significant importance to the executive.
 Any risks that are recorded through the central Risk Management System (Magique) can be flagged if they have a specific impact on conduct and can be monitored accordingly.
 Business The Society seeks to monitor and react to external developments to ensure that it maintains/improves its low to moderate risk profile over the longer term.
 This includes: Regular and effective processes for business risk identification, strategic planning and business risk management; Testing of resilience to risk events (what if scenarios).
 The Society seeks to maintain sufficient resilience against business risk.
 This includes limiting negative impacts on: Customer outcomes; Long term financial and operational performance.
 Business risks are measured in respect of the following: Coverage and effectiveness of the Society's strategy against its top risks and (relevant) emerging risks; Financial and operational resilience to external shocks - e.g. being able to withstand an "unlikely but plausible" shortfall in planned business Income and still generate profits for the benefit of our policyholders over the strategic planning period; Adaptability of the Society's business model to external changes - e.g. having a diverse spread of business income across various customer/product segments.
-The identification of business risks focuses on understanding the Society's business model to changes to both environments.
+The identification of business risks focuses on understanding the Society's business model in the context of the environment in which it operates, both internal and external, and the adaptability of the Society's business model to changes to both environments.
 On an ongoing basis, the Society identifies the environmental factors that could possibly affect its business strategy and these are used to determine the key business risks to the Society.
 Any analysis includes any influences on the Society's subsidiary companies.